 Portugal’s famed tiles decorate the interior and ornate rooms offer a glimpse of royal life of the past.
 The palace isn’t particularly large, so it doesn’t take a long time to get through, but it does get crowded with people.

-Plus, as Sintra’s most well-known attraction, Pena Palace fills up extra quickly.
-So when you get up to town, head to the Pena Palace first.
+Plus, as the town’s most well-known attraction, Pena Palace fills up extra quickly.
+So when you arrive in Sintra for your day trip, head to the Pena Palace first.

 Grab a map from a tourist desk when you arrive at the train station and line up for the tourist bus (you’ll pay as you board).
 You can get your ticket for the palace once you arrive, then make your way up to the fairy tale palace.